This is the multi-page printable view of this section. Click here to print.

 typeData type

-• Determines the default rendering form based on the data type
+• The default rendering form is determined by the data type

 string